 Prompt attack / jailbreak filter

-Built-in filter for known jailbreak patterns (DAN-style attacks, instruction injection, role-play bypass attempts).
-Set to HIGH for production by default; trust the false-positive rate is low enough that the rare blocked legitimate query is acceptable trade-off for the entire jailbreak attack surface being covered.
+A built-in filter for known jailbreak patterns — DAN-style attacks, instruction injection, role-play bypass attempts.
+Set to HIGH for production by default.
+The false-positive rate is low enough that the rare blocked legitimate query is an acceptable trade-off for covering the entire jailbreak attack surface.

-How to apply Guardrails — referenced, not inlined
+How to apply Guardrails — by reference, not by inline

 # Agent configuration referencing a Guardrail by ID